TiendaNube/standalone-apps/README.md

 ### 5. Install dependencies
-- In the terminal, install the project dependencies using the following command:
+- Go to the root file and in the terminal, install the project dependencies using the following command:
   ```bash
   yarn install
   ```